-Stephen Hawking has lots of company among his peers with respect to atheism.
-According to surveys, as many as 93% of top-tier scientists do not believe in God.
-(In comparison about 83% of Americans believe in God.)
+In his atheism, Stephen Hawking had lots of company among his peers.
+Research suggests as many as 93% of top-tier scientists do not believe in God.
+In comparison, about 83% of Americans do believe in God.

-- A similar study was conducted among British scientists-- Fellows of the Royal Society of London.
-Among the British population as a whole 42% believe in a personal God, but among British Scientists, only 5% do.
+A similar study was conducted among British scientists, specifically the Fellows of the Royal Society of London.
+Among the British population as a whole, 42% believe in a personal God, but among British scientists, only 5% do.
 (Evolution and Outreach, December 2013 6:33)

 Did ALS Influence Hawking’s Religious Beliefs?